PRISM IRSF TEST NUMBER DATABASE - The most effective IRSF detection tool available.

 Recognising the value of these test numbers as an early warning of an IRSF attack, Yates Fraud Consulting Limited initiated a project to analyse IRSF call records to test the value of using test numbers as an indicator of a new, or pending IRSF attack.
 YFCL then worked with FRSLAB (www.frslabs.com) and developed PRISM as a database of all known IPR Test Numbers that were available from IPRN Resellers.
 This database was initially made available to CSP's in mid-August 2013, and at that time contained 17,000 test numbers which had been obtained from 60 IPRN Resellers.
 Those CSP's using PRISM very quickly realised its value and PRISM has now become a critical component of their anti-fraud strategy.

-The quantity of IPR numbers being provided for use each month by the IPRN Providers continues to increase, and between June 2017 and July 2019 the numbers have increased from 122,491 to over 560,000, an increase of 357%.
+The quantity of IPR numbers being provided for use each month by the IPRN Providers continues to increase, and the total numbers found advertised each fortnight now varies beween 2.5 million and 3 million.

-We have also just released a PRISM/MRSN database which contains over 42,500 Mobile Roaming Station Numbers which have been (and in some cases still are) advertised as International Revenue Share Numbers.
+We also now provide a PRISM/MRSN database which contains over 35,000 (as at 6 Jan 2022) Mobile Roaming Station Numbers which have been (and in some cases still are) advertised as International Revenue Share Numbers.
 If used, it is likely that these numbers will be hijacked and terminated on to an IVR.
-As at the 7 July 2019, 14,900 of these MSRN's were currently advertised.
+As at the 6 Jan 2022, almost 10,000 of these MSRN's were currently advertised.
+If these MSRN's are hijacked (or blocked) it is likely that a customer will be unable to receive inbound calls when roaming.

 The victim in this case is a provider of Fixed, Mobile and Broadband services.
 Following some network maintenance in May 2018, their network firewall was not secured adequately after the work was completed.
 This vulnerability was discovered by a hacker/fraudster and exploited.